 “I give you praise, Father, Lord of heaven and earth,

 from the wise and the learned

 you have revealed them to the childlike.”
 Luke 10

-What does he mean by “childlike”?
-I remember what St. Leo the Great said about this teaching of Jesus.
-To be a child means to be “free from crippling anxiety, to be forgetful of injuries, to be sociable and to keep wondering at all things.”
-(Leo the Great)
+What does being “childlike” mean?
+Here’s what St. Leo the Great said about Jesus’s teaching on spiritual childhood: To be a child means to be “free from crippling anxiety, to be forgetful of injuries, to be sociable and to keep wondering at all things.”